rhlobo/resemblance/README.md

 Resemblance is personal project I've created in order to help me mantain my Ubuntu's configurations/customizations versioned.
 It was brought into existence so that I could keep multiple machines (with the same distro) in partial sync, and so that I could also easily reinstall my OS up from scratch.

 ### Be aware
-I also did this for fun: Be aware that I am no shell script wiz and that my (limited) knowledge in it was getting rusty, so I am sure there is plenty of room for improvements.
-For now, as the project is almost achieving my personal needs and goals.
-For now on it probably will not be very active, but if someone else get show some interest, I may put more time on it.
+I also did this for fun: Be aware that - although there is plenty of room for improvements - for now on the project will not be very active, as it already satisfies my personal needs and goals.
+Nonetheless, if someone else comes to show some interest, I may put more time on it.
 Also, if you want to get involved, just contact me.
-Any help is appretiated.

 ### How it works
 #### setup.sh